opt12/DubinsPilot/README.md

 ### Preparation
 First of all some libraries need to be installed:
-Qt4 is probably in the package manager:
+Qt5 is probably in the package manager:
-`sudo apt-get install qt4-default`
+`sudo apt-get install qt5-default`
 Now install the GeographicLib package also from the package manager:
 `sudo apt-get install libgeographic-dev`

-Due to the named breaking changes, an older version of qwt needs to be used.
-To build and install the qwt-6.0.2 version follow these steps:
-Downlaod and inflate the sources for qwt-6.0.2:
-`wget -qO- -O tmp.zip https://sourceforge.net/projects/qwt/files/qwt/6.0.2/qwt-6.0.2.zip && unzip tmp.zip && rm tmp.zip`

-Descend in the qwt-6.0.2 directory:
-`cd qwt-6.0.2`
-Generate the Makefile:
-`qmake qwt.pro`
-Build and install the qwt-6.0.2 library
-`make`
-`sudo make install`
-Add the path to the `libqwt.so.6` to the run-time linker:
-`echo "/usr/local/qwt-6.0.2/lib" > qwt.conf && sudo mv qwt.conf /etc/ld.so.conf.d/`
-Reload the library search configuration:
+Additionally, you need QWT (currently Version 6.1 is supported).
+This also ought to be in the package manager:
-`sudo ldconfig`
+`sudo apt-get install qwt`
-return from qwt-6.0.2 directory
-`cd ..`

 ### Downloading and building the DubinsPilot app and the DubinsViewer web-app: